 - Step 1 (only with lateral correction):

 - If the calibration will include the lateral correction, acquire the image of an entire unexposed film.
+Unexposed films do not have scans before and after irradiation, simply upload them as IRRADIATED scans.

 - Step 2: